 - 1 head cauliflower cut into 1/2 inch florets

-- 2 Tbsp. olive oil extra virgin, divided
+- 2 Tbsp. extra-virgin olive oil extra virgin, divided

 - 1 head dinosaur or purple kale finely chopped